Coty Inc. (COTY) Shares Up Despite Recent Market Volatility

 Conclusion

-In summary, Coty Inc. (COTY) has had a better performance as of late.
-Analysts have mixed opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
+In conclusion, Coty Inc. (COTY) has seen better performance in recent times.
+Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.